-One of the great examples of a single-featured MVP is a location-based social platform - Foursquare.
+One of the great examples of a single-featured MVP is the location-based social platform - Foursquare.
 Dennis Crowley and Naveen Selvadurai weren’t new to the business world.
 Before they founded Foursquare they had developed another similar platform - Dodgeball, which was eventually sold to Google.
 So when they moved to a new project they knew exactly what they should be doing.
 Dennis and Naveen started building an MVP with limited functionalities.
 It allowed you to check-in into different locations and would award you with different badges as a part of their gamification process.
-Only after the MVP became successful they added more features, transforming it into a sophisticated city guide.
+Only after the MVP became successful did they add more features, transforming it into a sophisticated city guide.

 Spotify is another great example of how implementing only one core feature, instead of getting distracted by different cool features it would be nice to have in your MVP, can help you to succeed.
-They wanted to build the best music streaming service and for their MVP they concentrated on a single most important feature - music streaming.
-Spotify developed a desktop app and run a closed beta to test the market.
-While the MVP product and a freemium price model was proving to be exactly what people wanted, Spotify team spent time on signing even more artists, simultaneously developing mobile apps and going overseas to conquer the US market.
+They wanted to build the best music streaming service and for their MVP they concentrated on the single most important feature - music streaming.
+Spotify developed a desktop app and ran a closed beta to test the market.
+While the MVP product and a freemium price model was proving to be exactly what people wanted, the Spotify team spent time on signing even more artists, simultaneously developing mobile apps and going overseas to conquer the US market.

 Read also our article: How to create an Uber type App

 And please don’t get me wrong, I’m not hating on Apple’s products.
 I love them, I really do.
 I just want to show you that you don’t have to build every single feature in your product’s MVP.
-Build the core, test if the market really needs it.
+Build the core, ad then test if the market really needs it.
 If such titans as Apple are not willing to gamble, you definitely shouldn’t.

 If you'd like to get to know a developer's perspective on MVP, head over to our article: An efficient mobile MVP from an iOS developer perspective

 AngelList - a platform developed to help startups raise money and connect with investors, now also an employee recruiting platform.
 When Babak Nivi and Naval Ravikant founded AngelList in January 2010, they tested their service idea by doing simple email intros to investors using their broad network of contacts.
-After they saw there was a potential in their solution they were able to come up with a plan to scale it.
+After they saw there was a potential for their service they were able to come up with a plan to scale it.

-Ryan Hoover, the founder of ProductHunt, wanted to build a community for people who'd like to share their products and discuss with other members.
-But developing a fully-function web platform or app would require weeks if not months and Ryan wasn't even sure if people wanted it.
+Ryan Hoover, the founder of ProductHunt, wanted to build a community for people who'd like to share their products and discuss them with other members.
+But developing a fully-functioning web platform or app would require weeks if not months and Ryan wasn't even sure if people wanted it.
 Maybe he was the only person interested in having such a community.
 To test his idea, he decided to start with an MVP.
 Ryan used a tool called Linkydink - it allowed creating a group for link sharing among its members. he then proceded and added his startup friends and used a bit of PR and social media to promote his idea.

-Withing first two weeks, Ryan's 20-minute MVP attracted over 170 people who wanted to share their ideas or discover new products.
+Withing the first two weeks, Ryan's 20-minute MVP attracted over 170 people who wanted to share their ideas or discover new products.

 That's why you shouldn't be scared of testing your ideas.
 Even the craziest one may be not that crazy after all.